 Charleston Area Medical Center Behavioral Health Services Unit is an addiction treatment center located at 501 Morris Street in the 25301 zip code in Charleston, WV.

 It is operated by a private non-profit organization.
-Charleston Area Medical Center Behavioral Health Services Unit provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include CBT, anger management and brief intervention.
-Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers inpatient heroin detox, inpatient alcohol detoxification and methamphetamines detox.
-Charleston Area Medical Center Behavioral Health Services Unit provides hospital inpatient heroin detoxification, inpatient hospital heroin rehabilitation and hospital inpatient treatment.
-It also provides inpatient dual diagnosis treatment, residential treatment for heroin use and inpatient heroin detoxification.
+Charleston Area Medical Center Behavioral Health Services Unit provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Charleston Area Medical Center Behavioral Health Services Unit include motivational incentives, relapse prevention and substance use counseling approach.
+Charleston Area Medical Center Behavioral Health Services Unit also specializes in detox services and offers inpatient alcohol detox, inpatient cocaine detoxification and inpatient heroin detox.
+Charleston Area Medical Center Behavioral Health Services Unit provides hospital inpatient treatment, inpatient hospital heroin rehab and hospital inpatient heroin detoxification.
+It also provides inpatient treatment for co-occurring mental health and heroin use, medical heroin detox and residential treatment for heroin abuse.
 Other addiction treatment offered includes general addiction disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.